mrbusche/backseatfan.com/_posts/2010-04-30-favre-needs-ankle-surgery.md

   <p style="text-align: center;">
     <p>
-      &#8220;We have spoken,&#8221; Favre said in an e-mail. &#8220;To play again, I would need the surgery, as I suspected.
+      "We have spoken," Favre said in an e-mail.
+"To play again, I would need the surgery, as I suspected.
 This decision would be easy if not for my teammates and the fans and the entire Vikings staff.
-One year truly felt like 10 &#8212; much like Green Bay for many years.
-That's what I was missing in my heart I suppose, a sense of belonging.&#8221;
+One year truly felt like 10 - much like Green Bay for many years.
+That's what I was missing in my heart I suppose, a sense of belonging."
     </p>

     <p>